lydtechconsulting/component-test-framework/README.md

 https://github.com/lydtechconsulting/micronaut-kafka-kotlin - demonstrates a Micronaut application written in Kotlin, built with Gradle, using Kafka as the messaging broker for sending and receiving items.

+https://github.com/lydtechconsulting/flink-kafka-connector - demonstrates a Flink application using Kafka as the source and sink for streaming data.

 [[Back To Top](README.md#component-test-framework)]

 # Upgrading From Previous Versions